entropic-dev/boltzmann/README.md

 - redis: provide a redis client via middleware; off by default
 - honeycomb: send trace data to honeycomb for each response, with a span for each middleware executed

-If this documentation lags reality, `ludwig --help` will provide more info.
+If this documentation lags reality, `npx boltzmann-cli --help` is a definitive source of truth.

 ## The Boltzmann API